SAML: Set Up User Authentication through a SAML Identity Provider

 The Entity ID may be called Audience URI in your identity provider.

 After saving the application in your identity provider, you may have the option to download its metadata.
-If so, upload that file to your appliance with the Upload Identity Provider Metadata button.
-Alternatively, copy and paste the Entity ID and Single Sign-On Service URL into your appliance, in the Identity Provider Settings section.
+If so, upload that file to your B Series Appliance with the Upload Identity Provider Metadata button.
+Alternatively, copy and paste the Entity ID and Single Sign-On Service URL into your B Series Appliance, in the Identity Provider Settings section.

 The Entity ID may be called Identity Provider Issuer or Issuer URL, and the Single Sign-On Service URL may be called SAML 2.0 Endpoint.